Conskel/cln-blog/content/english/post/vpn-building.md

 ```

 ### NGINX Configuration
-Now we can set up NGINX to act as a reverse proxy.
+Now we can set up NGINX to act as a reverse proxy to our DERP and Headscale daemons.

 ```bash
 cat << EOF >> /etc/nginx/sites-available/headscale.example.com.conf
 server {